By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Explain some examples of misunderstood reactions that new fathers often have.

--Explain how anxiety lead to a difficult labor experience.
+-Explain how can anxiety lead to a difficult labor experience.

 -Explain some factors that can trigger bipolar disorder in new mothers.

--Explain a sample of a reassurance you could provide the father experiencing postpartum depression.
+-Explain what is a sample of a reassurance you could provide the father experiencing postpartum depression.

--Explain three of four treatment methods for pregnant women suffering from depression.
+-Name 4 treatment methods mentioned for pregnant women suffering from depression.

--Explain some of the factors that increase a woman’s risk of developing PPD.
+-Explain some factors that increase a woman’s risk of developing PPD.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."